emojifreak/debian-rpi-image-script/README.md

 * [`gdm3` display manager and gnome session fail because of insufficient CMA](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=980536).
 Adding `cma=192M@256M` to `cmdline.txt` fixes this symptom.
 * ~~[Boot from USB is impossible](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=977694) unlike Linux 5.9.
 Kernel package capable of USB boot is available at http://153.240.174.134:64193/kernel-deb-5.9/~~
 * Kernel package in the above URL is built by `build-raspi4-kernel.sh` in this directory.
-* [When kernel is booted from USB, `udisks2` consumes lots of CPU power](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=980980).
-It can be prevented by `systemctl mask udisks2`.
+* ~~[When kernel is booted from USB, `udisks2` consumes lots of CPU power](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=980980).
+It can be prevented by `systemctl mask udisks2`.~~

 # 32-bit executables on 64-bit linux-image-arm64 kernel
 `linux-image-arm64` 64-bit kernel can run `armhf` 32-bit executables.
 If `armhf,arm64` is given to the above scripts as the target architecture in place of `armhf` or `arm64`, then an SD card with 32-bit executables and 64-bit kernel will be built.
-But [it does not boot](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=971748).
-To make it bootable, do the following steps as root after running the above script:
-~~It should boot.
-The following steps have become unnecessary.~~
+It should boot if `debian-rpi-sd-builder.sh` is used.
+It will not if `devuan-rpi-sd-builder.sh` is used, and the following steps are necessary.
+The difference comes from `systemd-nspawn` versus `chroot`.

 1. `mount /dev/mmcblk0p2 /mnt`
 2. `mount /dev/mmcblk0p1 /mnt/boot/firmware`